smuellerDD/leancrypto/apps/src/README.md

 ## Secure Boot Signing Tools Supporting PQC

-The `sbsign`, `sbverify`, `sbvarsign` tools are drop-in replacements for the respective tools provided with http://git.kernel.org/pub/scm/linux/kernel/git/jejb/sbsigntools.git.
+The `sbsign`, `sbverify`, `sbvarsign`, `sbsiglist` tools are drop-in replacements for the respective tools provided with http://git.kernel.org/pub/scm/linux/kernel/git/jejb/sbsigntools.git.
 They provide the same behavior and the same command line options as the originals.
 The key difference is that the created signatures are PQC signatures as supported by leancrypto:

 * ML-DSA44, ML-DSA65, ML-DSA87